Double Chocolate Sourdough Bread

 Chocolate Sourdough Artisan Bread

-Prep Time 30 minutes
+Prep: 30 minutes

-Cook Time 45 minutes
+Cook: 45 minutes

-Rest/Rise Time 1 day
+Rest/Rise Time: 1 day

-Total Time 1 day 1 hour 15 minutes
+Total: 1 day 1 hour 15 minutes

 Ingredients

-Levain (1:1:1, about 3-4 hours)
+Levain (1:1:1, about 3-4 hours at 78-80ºF)

-• 20 grams coconut oil about 2 Tablespoons
+• 20 grams coconut oil, about 2 Tablespoons

-• 20 grams cocoa powder about 3 Tablespoons
+• 20 grams cocoa powder, about 3 Tablespoons

-• 450 grams bread flour
+• 450 grams bread flour, about 3 1/4 cups

-• 300 grams water
+• 300 grams water, about 1 1/4 cups

-• 8 grams salt about 1 teaspoon
+• 7 grams salt, about 1 teaspoon

-• 100 grams milk chocolate chips see recipe notes, about 2/3 cup
+• 100 grams milk chocolate chips, see recipe notes, about 2/3 cup

 Instructions